Investing

 FDI in Figures

-The government is actively trying to attract FDI.
-Its development strategy (Plan Stratégique Gabon Emergent – PSGE) aims at developing Gabon into an emerging economy by 2025 by diversifying the country and transforming Gabon into an internationally competitive investment destination.
-The plan calls for increased public and private investment, modernised infrastructure and improved human capital.
-Recently, the public-private partnership (PPP) agricultural programme (GRAINE) was launched, providing new oil palm plantations and the development of food crops.
+The government has been actively trying to attract FDI in recent years.
+Its development strategy (Plan Stratégique Gabon Emergent – PSGE) aimed at developing Gabon into an emerging economy by 2025 by diversifying the country and transforming Gabon into an internationally competitive investment destination.
+The plan called for increased public and private investment, modernized infrastructure, and improved human capital.
+Recently, the public-private partnership (PPP) agricultural program (GRAINE) was launched, providing new oil palm plantations and the development of food crops.
 Changes in hydrocarbon legislation should also help to accelerate private investment flows.
-Gabon is the 4th oil producer in sub-Saharan Africa, Africa’s 2nd largest producer of wood and the 2nd producer of manganese in the world.
-It has special economic zones where companies have tax advantages, preferential customs duties and simplified customs procedures.
-The country also enjoys a relatively high purchasing power compared to other Sub-Saharan African countries.
+However, such progress and targets may be affected by the 2023 military coup, which caused uncertainty among foreign investors.
+The country has special economic zones where companies have tax advantages, preferential customs duties, and simplified customs procedures.
+Gabon also enjoys a relatively high purchasing power compared to other Sub-Saharan African countries.
 However, limited market potential, bureaucracy, weak contract enforcement, an unskilled and expensive workforce, as well as poor infrastructure all constitute barriers to FDI inflows.
+Lastly, Gabon ranks 136th among the 180 economies on the 2023 Corruption Perception Index and 100th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022